Phyllis Gardner (British writer): Biography

 Gardner spotted Rupert Brooke in a tea-room in King's Cross station in 1911 and she, her mother and Brooke shared a train compartment to Cambridge.
 During the journey, Gardner felt compelled to sketch a likeness of Brooke and upon arrival in Cambridge, Gardner was determined to discover who this young blond-haired man was, and how she could meet him.

 After Brooke's death in 1915, Gardner devoted her time to a local hospital which treated soldiers from the front.
 Gardner found it difficult to cope with the loss of Brooke and found the hospital a welcome distraction.
 When Brooke's fellow war poet Stanley Casson wrote Brooke and Skyros in 1921, a "quiet essay" on the passing of his friend, Gardner contributed woodcuts to illustrate the book.

 Gardner's memoir about her relationship with Brooke along with their letters to one another were deposited by Delphis in the British Library in 1948 and closed to access for 50 years.
 Due to this lengthy closure, and the secretive way Brooke referred to Gardner in his letters, the importance of their relationship was not acknowledged in 20th century biographies of Brooke, in which Gardner hardly gets a mention at all.
 According to a 2015 biography, Brooke's letters to Gardner depict a cruel side which his literary executor Edward Marsh tried to hide.
 Indeed, Brooke's circle felt that Marsh's depiction of an exemplary young man cut down in his prime was a misleading portrayal of a more complex figure.

 In later life her family successfully bred Irish Wolfhounds and opened a kennel called Coolafin in Maidenhead.
-Gardner wrote a well-regarded history of the breed, which she illustrated.
+Gardner wrote a well-regarded history of the breed, which she and her sister illustrated.

-She died in February 1939 aged 48.
+She died in February 1939 aged 48 from breast cancer.